 Community relations are central to Roswell Parks vision, values and mission.
-The Institute directs partnerships, educational programs and employee volunteer efforts to benefit the local community we serve.
+The Institute directs partnerships, educational programs and employee volunteer efforts to benefit the local community we serve, such as 2018's Fruitbelt Clean-a-thon (pictured above).

 Buffalo/Niagara Witness Project